 Common to most scenarios is a requirement for an employer to notify the workforce that the business is shutting down for a period of time.
 Many modern awards require 4 weeks’ notice but it is best to check as some awards require longer than this.

 Typical information to give your employees will include:

 - Reason for the shutdown (e.g. custom and practice, clients not available during this period etc)

 - Treatment of paid annual leave and public holidays and how it is paid

-Thanks for reading and click the subscribe button below to keep up to date on articles such as these, links to other resources and our own FREE tools and advice.
+Thanks for reading and contact one of the QHr team to learn more about this topic or to access other articles, links to resources and our own FREE tools and advice.